off_color - add colours to an OFF file

 -m <maps> a comma separated list of colour maps used to transform colour

-indexes (default: rand), a part consisting of letters from
+indexes (default: spread), a part consisting of letters from

 v, e, f, selects the element types to apply the map list to